Food Court Flooring Vancouver, BC

 What the right resin system improves

-• Hygiene: seamless finish reduces trap points
+• Hygiene: seamless finishes reduce grout lines and trap points

-• Maintenance: faster cleaning vs. grout-heavy surfaces
+• Maintenance: faster daily cleaning and fewer patchwork repairs

 Where Food Court Flooring Makes the Biggest Impact